Frequently Asked Questions

 As a church we always need a challenge before us or it becomes too easy to coast.
 If we are no longer doing something bigger than us, we become reliant on only ourselves.

-3. If the needed funds cannot be raised and the campaign ends up being put on hold, or God’s direction for Eaglemont Christian Church somehow changes, what would happen to the funds already raised to that point?
+4. If the needed funds cannot be raised and the campaign ends up being put on hold, or we sense God’s re-direction in some way, what would happen to the funds already raised to that point?

 Capital campaigns require some expenditure of funds to manage and communicate information about the campaign.
 These funds will come from the capital campaign budget, not the church's operations budget, and will be used judiciously.
 Donations or sponsorship of services and events are also a possibility and would be a welcome gift.